MilanFischer/ERA5downloadR/README.md

 # ERA5downloadR
-A set of sripts for automatic downloading ECMWF climate reanalyses ERA5 and ERA5 land.
+A set of scripts for automatic downloading ECMWF climate reanalyses ERA5 and ERA5 land.